Mattb0/OOP244/README.md

 # OOP244

+Object-Oriented Programming using C++17 for OO244

-Assignments made for OOP244 ( Introduction to Object-Oriented Programming) I am uploading these projects to contribute to my portfolio.
-Instructor provided files (such as .h files) have been removed
+I am uploading these projects to contribute to my portfolio.

+Feel free to reference but please do not plagiarize.